key stages 2, 3, 4 and 5

 Please read the Design Museum's terms and conditions before your visit.

-Download the Health and Safety document to help write your risk assessment.
+Download the Risk Identification document to help write your risk assessment.

 The museum is fully accessible via wheelchair with lifts operating across all floors inside the premises.
 The Design Museum has limited parking for learning groups with additional access needs.
 Please visit the Museum's access page to find out more information.